award

 What is the Brainstem?

-The brainstem is a vital part of the central nervous system that plays a crucial role in controlling essential bodily functions.
+The brainstem is a vital part of the central nervous system that controls essential bodily functions.
 It is located at the base of the brain and connects the brain to the spinal cord.
 The brainstem is divided into three main parts, each with unique and important functions: the pons, the medulla oblongata, and the midbrain.

 Components of the Brainstem and Their Functions